 Q: What type of water heater lasts the longest?

-A: Tankless models can last 15–20 years with proper maintenance.
-Standard tank heaters last 8–12 years.
+Tankless water heaters can last 15–20 years with proper maintenance.
+Standard tank models usually last 8–12 years.

 Q: Should I turn off my water heater when I go on vacation?

-A: If you’ll be gone for more than a week, yes.
-Set it to vacation mode or turn it off at the breaker or gas valve.
+If you’ll be away for more than a week, yes.
+Setting it to vacation mode or turning it off at the breaker (electric) or gas valve saves energy and reduces risk of leaks while you’re gone.

 Q: How do I know if the anode rod is bad?

-A: If it’s corroded down to the steel core or heavily coated in minerals, it should be replaced.
+If the rod is corroded down to the steel core or coated in minerals, it’s time to replace it—this helps prevent tank rust and failure.